 One catch with the packable yak market is the amount of time you'll spend setting up and taking apart your rig each time you use it.
 There's a wide range of complications you can own or avoid, depending on how much you value your time.
 Some kayaks have just 2 or 3 chambers and go together in a matter of minutes.
 Others have numerous pieces to zip, clip, or velcro in place and adjust each time you take your boat out on the water.
 While there's something to be said for owning the same nautical adventure wagon for a long period of time and getting familiar and fast with its set up, some will always take longer than others.

-Additionally, are you excited to pump up seven chambers by hand pump requiring multiple adapters or by mouth power?
+Additionally, are you excited to pump up seven chambers by hand while using multiple adapters or your own lung power?
 Or would you rather opt for an origami-style kayak that requires no pump and goes together exactly the same every time?
 When it comes to disassembly, are you ready to spend potentially several hours on the shore waiting for your fabric hull to dry completely before stowing it away?
 Or would you rather take it home wet and set it up to dry in your front lawn or living room?
 Or perhaps avoid it altogether by getting a kayak with a waterproof exterior and simply bringing a towel to dry and clean it when you've completed your expedition.
-With a compactible boat, this is certainly something to consider that with a hardshell kayak you really can ignore.
+With a compactible boat, these are all things worth considering before making a purchase.

 How much do you want to spend?